Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

 - **Administration CLI**: basic admin and banlist management commands are now available, though more helpers from `server-cli` remain to be ported.

+- **Partial query server port**: the discovery server from `common/query_server` has been recreated but there is no `QueryClient` implementation and version negotiation is missing.
+- **Incomplete events module**: only a handful of types from `server/src/events/*` are available and the event bus does not check if events are consumed.
+- **Simplified login and administration**: banlist and whitelist loading work, but admin role assignment and CLI management have been reduced.
+- **Missing weather and advanced real-time simulation**: the basic `rtsim` logic lacks the detailed weather system and time progression from the Rust server.
+- **Flat-file storage only**: database migrations are not implemented and all data currently resides in simple flat files.

 ## Recent progress

 - Basic plugin loading works again after removing the Unity dependency.